The Tunnel at the Niagara Parks Power Station

 I purchased a general admission ticket to the power station; can I visit the Tunnel another day?

-No, admission tickets are valid for one day only.
+No, admission tickets are valid for one entry only.
 We recommend planning for a two-hour experience if you wish to explore the Tunnel during your visit to the power station.